KATSUCON 2016 LIVE PROGRAMMING

 What does this mean to you?
-That your panel and workshop ideas are needed!
-The talent of fans provides many hours of enjoyable and exciting programming.
-Your knowledge of anime, manga and Japanese culture is exactly what we are looking for.
+That your event ideas are encouraged and needed to make us a better convention!
+The talent of our fans provides many hours of enjoyable and exciting programming for everyone in attendance.
+Your knowledge of anime, manga, and Japanese culture is exactly what we are looking for.

 Who Can Do a Panel or Workshop:

 Anyone can apply to do an event at Katsucon!
 Depending on the material and length of what you wish to do your event may be classified in to one of many category tracks.
 Applicants are able to present whether they are new to hosting events or a seasoned veteran of the convention community.
 You are able to present on a variety of topics.
 Topics that have been presented in the past range anywhere from “Japanese Tea Ceremony How To”, “Top 20 Anime You Must Watch Before You Die”, “How to Travel in Japan”, “Para Para 101”, “Lolita Fashion Show”, and so many more.
 So if you have an idea……please submit an event request form!!

 Types of Panelists and Maximum Panelists per event: